Anemia

 • Endoscopy looks for bleeding in the esophagus, stomach, and the first part of the small intestine.
 This involves inserting a tube with a tiny camera through your mouth down to your stomach and upper small intestine.

-• Genetic tests look for changes in the genes that control how your body makes red blood cells.
+• genetics tests look for changes in the genes that control how your body makes red blood cells.

 • Urine tests check whether your kidneys are working properly.
 They can also tell whether there is any bleeding in your urinary tract, which is the body’s drainage system for removing urine.